 MANAAKI INITIATIVES

-Founded in 2022 by Kat Tua, as an emerging small business, MANAAKI recognises its role to contribute to a more sustainable and responsible fashion industry.
-MANAAKI approaches sustainability by implementing Indigenous thinking, an approach specifically led by Te Ao Māori (The Māori worldview) which emphasises long-term perspectives and the relationship between humans and the natural world.
+Founded in 2022 by Kat Tua, MANAAKI is an emerging Aotearoa-based fashion brand committed to contributing to a more sustainable and responsible industry.
+Its approach to sustainability is grounded in Indigenous knowledge, led by Te Ao Māori — the Māori worldview — which values long-term thinking and deep relationships between people and the natural world.

 Te Hapori (The Community)